Auror007/Auror007.github.io/content/posts/oscp.md

 > Dear Parth, <br>
 > We are happy to inform you that you have successfully completed the Penetration Testing with Kali Linux certification exam and have obtained your Offsec Certified Professional (OSCP) certification.

 This message is what I dreamt of nearly 2 years ago.
-Not knowing what it will take me through and amount of efforts required to earn this certification.
+Not knowing what it would take me through and amount of efforts required to earn this certification.
 I am writing this blog to share with fellow OSCP Aspirants my experience, resources and how a computer game helped me build my "Try Harder" mindset.
 This is a humble attempt inorder to help others and try to make you believe that you can do it too.

 > NOTE: These suggestions are based on my perspective and experiences.
 Yours might be different so use what you like and develop your own methodology to learn.